redpath2312/CatAPI/README.md

 ## Troubleshooting, Problems, and Attribution

 - Getting the Cat With Text to work consistently is difficult when restricting the height but when set to 650 this works most of the time.
 If looking at tweaking, then double check queries can be run in Postman when hitting the cataas.com API directly.
-1920 by 1080 resolution on a 27 Inch Monitor was the basis for design.
+1920 by 1080 resolution on a 27 Inch Monitor was the basis for design. - Update - This might be fixed by not restricting the request, and then setting the height in ejs afterwards.
 - To display the image on my website I had to look up how to convert the image to Base64.
 There may be better ways of doing this.
-These pages however gave me the guidance for Base64 and using through Axios. https://stackoverflow.com/questions/8499633/how-to-display-base64-images-in-html https://www.fabiofranchino.com/log/get-the-image-buffer-using-axios-and-nodejs/
+These pages however gave me the guidance for Base64 and using through Axios. https://stackoverflow.com/questions/8499633/how-to-display-base64-images-in-html https://www.fabiofranchino.com/log/get-the-image-buffer-using-axios-and-nodejs/ Update - Through collaboration, for Just Image and GIF, managed to not need a base64 conversion, and instead retrieve the image by getting the id from the json.
+For "Cat with Text" this still uses a base 64 conversion, as otherwise the text seemd to get lost.
 - This website was created under the guidance of the AppBrewery Course "The Complete 2024 Web Development Bootcamp", in particular Captsone Project - Use A Public API.
 Although this project was created from scratch, previous modules code, example css styling, and the links above were used or referenced in the creation of the code.